Hegl1/SE_2021_g4t3/raspberry/README.md

 ```
 After this point you can start throwing your dice.
 I recommend cleanly putting the dice on each of its facets at least once, ideally on a straight surface.
 That way the mapping of the facets of the TimeFlip dice will work the best.

-To stop the program at any time, just press CTRL+C.
+To stop the program at any time, just press `CTRL+C`.

 ### You're having problems?
 - If there occurs a fatal error after starting the program, please try to just re-run the program.
 It usually just magically works the second time, in case that error occurred.